-Under Section 1A and Schedule A1 of the Insolvency Act 1986 the directors of an "eligible company" may obtain a moratorium on creditor action, including the enforcement of claims against the company, in order to put together a proposal for a voluntary arrangement.
+Under A company voluntary arrangement (CVA) binds all unsecured creditors but cannot affect the right of a secured creditor to enforce its security except with such creditor's consent.
+However, under Section 1A and Schedule A1 of the Insolvency Act 1986 the directors of an "eligible company" may obtain a moratorium on creditor action, including the enforcement of claims against the company, in order to put together a proposal for a voluntary arrangement.
 The moratorium is for an initial period of up to 28 days with the option for the creditors to extend the moratorium for up to a further two months.
 An eligible company is a "small company", that is, a company that satisfies two out of three of various statutory size limitations set out in section 382(3) of the Companies Act 2006, subject to various exclusions from eligibility.
 The exclusions are designed to protect the financial markets, including deposit taking institutions, parties to various types of financial market contracts (essentially, contracts related to organised exchanges and clearing houses), and participants in payment and securities settlement systems.